Nosto/wiki-docs/developing.md

 ### Additional Tips:
 Ngrok URLs are temporary and change every time you restart Ngrok, therefore we recommend using a paid Ngrok account to ensure that the URL stays the same.
-You can, however, use a script to change your Magento domain everytime you restart Ngrok or your temporary domain changes.
+You can, however, use a script to change your Magento domain every time you restart Ngrok or your temporary domain changes.

 Ngrok provides a secure tunnel with HTTPS support, allowing you to test features like order tracking, product updates via crawler and product image crawling as well on your local Magento site.